 Business model and strategy

-Komax offers its customers cutting-edge technical solutions for automated wire processing in the four market segments Automotive, Aerospace, Data/telecom, and Industrial, and continuously strives to improve its competitiveness.
+The Komax Group offers its customers cutting-edge technical solutions for automated wire processing in four market segments – automotive, aerospace, data/telecom, and industrial – and continuously strives to improve its competitiveness.

 The global megatrends result in more and new types of wire being installed in vehicles.
 These will act as key drivers of the steady rise in demand for automation solutions for reasons of quality, efficiency, complexity, cost, miniaturization, and traceability.